ivanalvarado/cache-invalidation-index-plugin/README.md

 # cache-invalidation-index-plugin
-A Gradle plugin that identifies all modules depending on a given module to highlight cache invalidation risks from breaking API changes.
+A Gradle plugin that identifies all modules depending on a given module to highlight cache invalidation impact from breaking API changes.